Getting Into Consulting as a PhD: Complete Guide (2026)

 In your PhD, you go as deep as humanly possible on one narrow question.
 In consulting, you do 20% of the analysis to get 80% of the answer.
 Projects last 3 to 6 months, not 5 years.

-This mindset shift is the hardest for most PhD candidates.
-You need to get comfortable with "good enough" answers that are directionally correct and actionable for the client.
-In a case interview, spending too long on one question trying to find the perfect answer is one of the most common mistakes PhD candidates make.
+This mindset shift is the hardest one for most PhD candidates.
+You need to get comfortable with directionally correct answers that are actionable for the client.
+Spending too long hunting for the perfect answer is one of the most common mistakes PhD candidates make in case interviews.

 Ramping Up on Basic Business Concepts